As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases. We may earn commissions when you buy through links on this post.

 8. Santa Monica Pier, California

-One of the most famous piers in the world, the Santa Monica Pier has a host of offerings outside of the fishing.
+One of the most famous piers in the world, the Santa Monica Pier has a host of offerings outside of fishing.
 The Santa Monica Pier is over 100 years old and is known for its long list of attractions, including restaurants, shops, arcades, an amusement park, an aquarium, a carousel, and more.

 The pier has a lower level for fishing specifically that is separate from the hubbub on the upper level.
 You’ll be able to catch perch, mackerel, sea bass, leopard and tiger sharks, and rays.
 There is no license needed to fish the pier.